HOI AN GUIDE

 Top Ten – Insiders’ Pick

-Hoi An is home to a growing community of digital nomads, travellers and retirees.
+Hoi An is home to a growing community of digital nomads, travelers and retirees.
 They come from all over the globe.
 You will find Australians, Chileans, French, British, Americans, Germans, South Africans, Indians and many more nationalities of all ages and backgrounds.
 ‘What ten things would you recommend to a visiting friend?’ we asked them.
 See their answers in Top Ten – Insiders’ Pick .

 As already mentioned, Hoi An’s foreign community is growing.
 Many people nowadays are choosing to live overseas.
 If you are one of them check out our ‘Live’ section.
 You’ll find all your need to know information from cost of living, pets, vets, renting, schools, jobs to social events and more.